 The world in which a story is set is important to any tale, particularly when it comes to fantasy.
 We read these kinds of stories to escape to new and unexplored worlds filled with possibilities, mysteries, and oddities.

-This article will first explore a few tools to help build a world and then look at approaches to revealing it.
+This article will explore a few tools to help build a world and then looks at approaches to revealing it in your story.

 How do you build an entire world?

 It’s easy to become caught up in the world-building process.
 For some, it consumes all of their attention, to the extent that they do a Tolkien and for years do nothing but detail everything down to the smells of each flower.
 For others the world is a stage upon which the story takes place, revealing merely what exists around the characters.

 Generally, a story takes place either in the world we know, or an entirely fictitious world, sometimes known as a ‘second world fantasy.’
 As the focus here is on fantasy, it’s the creation of the latter we’ll predominantly explore.

 Author Brandon Sanderson has his own approach to world-building which focuses on two things: physical setting and cultural setting.

 Physical setting encompasses the things that exist if humans—or whatever species your character is—did not exist.
 So, for example, geography, flora, fauna, weather, cosmology, geology, laws of physics.
 In one of Sanderson’s own books, Mistborn: The Final Empire, the world is plagued by ash falls and dense mists which descend each night.
 Consider too Terry Pratchett and his Discworld books, which involves a world constructed on the back of a giant turtle floating through space.
 If you’re struggling to think of things, try to remove yourself from your physical world.
 What if the sky was green and the leaves of the trees blue?